Grant County, West Virginia

 Grant County is a county in the U.S. state of West Virginia.
 As of the 2020 census, the population was 10,976.
 Its county seat is Petersburg.
-The county was created from Hardy County in 1866 and named for Civil War General Ulysses S. Grant.
+The county was created from Hardy County in 1866 and named for Civil War General and the 18th president of the United States Ulysses S. Grant.

 History

 The territory that became Grant County in 1866 was originally part of Hampshire County, the oldest county formed within the present boundaries of West Virginia, in 1754.
 In 1786, Hardy County was formed from the southern portion of Hampshire County.
 The county's boundaries were relatively stable from 1788 until 1866, when Grant County was formed from the western portion of Hardy.
 The first counties formed in the state following the admission of West Virginia to the Union were Grant and Mineral in 1866, the latter formed from the western portion of Hampshire County, and thus adjoining Grant.
 They were the fifty-first and fifty-second counties in West Virginia, and only Lincoln, Summers, and Mingo were created after them.

 Beginning in 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Between its establishment and 1870, Grant County was divided into three townships: Grant, Milroy, and Union, which became magisterial districts in 1872.

 Most of the 47 people killed in the 1985 Election day floods were in Pendleton and Grant counties, according to the National Weather Service.
 At Franklin, the Pendleton County seat, the South Branch of the Potomac River crested at 22.6 feet during the incident.
 Flood stage in the shallow riverbed was only 7 feet.